blaizard/bzd/tools/bazel_build/modules/bzd_rules_bdl/python/bdl/docs/cc.md

 }
 ```

-The implementation can access the followings:
+The implementation can access the following:

 ```c++
 #include "bzd/example/interface.hh" // Auto-generated from bdl.